|

 This is the same as the above image.
 First, I take a photo of the prop and backdrop.

-This is not the image I used for the composite but you can see baby’s back leg and arm are being held by dad.
+This is not the image I used for the composite, but you can see the baby’s back leg and arm are being held by dad.
 Mom is right there if needed.

 And the final image

 In this image, the head-on-hands pose or, as we photographers call it, “The Pose”.
 Babies must be very sleepy for this, and generally, mom or dad assists with holding the baby.
-Not all babies like this pose, so photographers need to be cautious of this!
+Not all babies like this pose, so photographers must be cautious!
 First, the baby’s arms are held together.
 The top part of this image is used in the photo.
 Then, she holds the baby’s head for the bottom part of the image.
 With a bit of Photoshop magic, we have the final image.

 BabySafety-2